TheDefaultPi/Pi-Addons/README.md

 ## Key Features

 *   **Extensive Customization:**  Pi Client offers a wide range of customization options, allowing you to personalize nearly every aspect of your gameplay.
-*   We hope to bring custom capes
+*   custom capss
-*   We hope to modify in-game settings beyond the vanilla limits (render and other things)
-*   We hope to create and use custom resource packs with enhanced flexibility (maybe not too sure)
-*   We hope to make an optimized rendering engine for smoother gameplay and higher FPS
-*   We will start with 1.21 versions and expand later if possible
+*   basic fps counter
 ## Installation

 Still in development

 ### Prerequisites

-*   Java 17 or higher for fabric and later on other mod loaders
+*   Java 21 or higher for fabric and later on other mod loaders
 *   And starting with minecraft versions 1.21+

 ### Steps